 Penalties For A DWI

 The amount of alcohol that can legally be in a New Jersey driver's system varies depending on age and the type of license he or she has.
 For a driver under age 21, there will be an arrest for DWI if the driver's BAC is 0.01% or above since he or she is under the legal drinking age.
 A driver convicted of DWI while under age 21 will face a suspended driver's license for 30 to 90 day and he or she may be subject to the mandatory penalties for someone over age 21 at the judge's discretion.
 There will be 15-30 days of mandatory community service and required attendance at an Intoxicated Driver Resource Center (IDRC) to receive alcohol and highway safety education.
 If the person is under age 17 and doesn't have a license, there will be a 30-90 day delay in the processing of the driver's license.

 If the driver is driving a commercial vehicle with a CDL at the time of his or her DWI conviction, the legal limit is 0.04%.
 A conviction for DWI of this type has all of the penalties of a DWI for a person with a conventional license plus an additional suspension of the driver's CDL.
-The threat of losing the commercial employment for a DWI is an added thing to be concerned about.
+The threat of losing the commercial employment for a DWI is also something to be concerned about.